 With design in place, it’s time to piece together the virtual career fair content.
 Content mediums vary; the virtual platform accommodates various formats including document downloads, video streaming, picture galleries, and live or pre-recorded webinars as its core staples.
 Developing content that falls into all of these categories is important to cater to your audiences, and we’ll share some best practices to make the task less daunting of an affair.

-iii) Content tabs: Determine the number of content tab needed; 4 should be a bare minimum to cover key information virtual career fair segments such as "About Us", "Contact Us", "Vacancies", "Chat Schedule", and "Documents".
-Other options to consider adding can be photo gallery (which can be linked to an external website), or even social links to your facebook, linkedin pages, etc.
+i) Booth images, logo, and banners: Select high-resolution JPEG or PNG images or messages you would like displayed (and associated URLs if they are to be linked to a website) ii) Company description: Write a brief description to inform visitors about your company. iii) Content tabs: Determine the number of content tabs needed; 4 should be a bare minimum to cover key information virtual career fair segments such as “About Us”, “Contact Us”, “Vacancies”, “Chat Schedule”, and “Documents”.
+Other options to consider adding can be a photo gallery (which can be linked to an external website), or even social links to your Facebook, Linkedin pages, etc. iv) Jobs: This is a good time to ask HR to share all the text-based job descriptions in addition to separate links to your career site, or alternatively the email ID to which resumes should be sent.
+Our recommendation: To derive the maximum benefit from your virtual career fair participation, aim towards sharing more than 10 job vacancies.

 vi) Documents: The documents tab is extremely flexible; from case studies, brochures, articles, blog links- there’s a lot that can be shared.
 Your targeted content should speak directly with your ideal candidate and be built to answer practical job seeker questions associated with the organization, the more visually well designed, the better.